 It's compatible with Alexa and Google Assistant, and along with using the app to set schedules and control the AC unit remotely, Flair can also pair with a smart thermostat from Nest, Ecobee or Honeywell.
 So if you have an HVAC system in your home and a mini split in say a sun room or extra room, you can enable Flair's Mini Split Mirror Mode and your mini split will always mirror your smart thermostat's settings.
 That's smart.

 Tado Smart AC

-Tado is one of the biggest names in Smart AC, and for good reason.
+Tado is one of the biggest names in smart AC, and for good reason.
 It deftly balances the scale between affordable and feature-packed.
-It also manages to be one of the few products that's compatible with Google Assistant, Alexa and HomeKit all at the same time ‚Äď although currently just on the Smart AC Control V3+, available in the UK and Europe.
+It also manages to be one of the few products that's compatible with Google Assistant, Alexa, and HomeKit all at the same time ‚Äď although currently just on the Smart AC Control V3+, available in the UK and Europe.
 The US version is $149 and has the same features, just no HomeKit.

-Tado is all about saving you money ‚Äď adjusting the temperature dynamically based on the weather, and it'll sense when you're away from home and turn your existing AC on or off.
-Not only that, but it'll know when you're coming back home, so it'll turn it on and get your room cooled to the perfect temperature for your return.
+Tado is all about saving you money ‚Äď adjusting the temperature dynamically based on the weather and using geofencing to sense when you're away from home and turn your AC off.
+It also can know when you're coming back and cool your room to the perfect temperature.

 Helping you control your energy usage are daily climate reports and monthly energy reports, and the option of adding Auto-Assist, which enhances the geofencing capability and open window detection feature by automatically applying the most efficient setting at the cost of $2.99/month or $24.99/year).
 Tado is so confident the Smart AC will save you money it also offers a 100-day guarantee.
 So if you aren't saving money after 100 days, you can get a full refund.